-Copy the customization store directory to the required path and configure your migrated portlet producer to point to the new location of the customization store.
-If customizations are stored in a database, then configure your migrated portlet producer to access that database.

-Configure your migrated portlet producer to access the customization store from the old location.
+- Copy the customization store directory to the required path and configure your migrated portlet producer to point to the new location of the customization store.
+If customizations are stored in a database, configure your migrated portlet producer to access that database. - Configure your migrated portlet producer to access the customization store from the old location.

-For information about storing customizations at a nondefault location, see Appendix B.3, "Preconfigured Portlet Producer: Customization Store Location."
+For information about storing customizations at a nondefault location, see Section 16.3, "Preconfigured Portlet Producers: Customization Store Location"

-10.4.3 Performing Post Migration Tasks for Portlet Producers
+15.4.3 Performing Post Migration Tasks for Portlet Producers